 Believe it or not, record sales are at an all-time high — whether it’s due to their cool aesthetic or superior sound quality, records are a fantastic way to revive old favorites and discover new ones.
-Turntables aren’t as expensive as they used to be, but it can be difficult to determine which players are not only worth investing in, but also how they’ll work once you have them.
+And thanks in part to the vinyl revival, turntables aren’t as expensive as they used to be, but it can be difficult to determine which players are not only worth investing in, but also how they’ll work once you have them.
 With the rise of Bluetooth among all of our devices, it was only a matter of time before that trend hit record players as well.

 1. Sony PS-LX310BT Bluetooth Record Player

-We loved this record player so much that we wrote an entire review dedicated to it.
-While you should absolutely go and read that, the tl;dr version of it is this: Sony’s player is an extremely versatile and well-constructed player that will mold to your existing setup, whatever it may be.
+We loved this record player so much that we wrote an entire review dedicated to this product and named it one of the top Christmas gifts of the year.
+While you should absolutely go and read our full review, the tl;dr version of it is this: Sony’s player is an extremely versatile and well-constructed Bluetooth record player that will fit seamlessly into your existing audio setup, whatever it may be.
 Already have high-quality speakers?
 Slot this in with no issue.
 Looking to invest in a quality amp at some point?
 There’s a setting for that.
 Want to just connect it to your AirPods?
 You’re good.
 We really can’t recommend it enough.
 It more than earns its reputation as the best Bluetooth record player available today.

 BEST ENTRY LEVEL

 For those looking to get into record players in general, the Victrola Vintage Suitcase Bluetooth Record Player is smartly priced to be a great entry-level unit.
-As evidenced by its namesake, it collapses to a suitcase for easy portability, meaning you can easily take it — and your Bluetooth speaker — to a house party to instantly add some sophistication to any event, or just host a cool listening party.
-Even if you don’t have a Bluetooth speaker, the player itself has built-in stereo speakers and audio-out jacks if you want to spring for an upgrade.
+As evidenced by its namesake, it collapses to a suitcase for easy portability.
+The player itself has built-in stereo speakers and audio-out jacks if you want to spring for an upgrade.
 Most importantly, it comes in a cornucopia of color assortments, so there’s a shade for everyone.
+It’s important to note that this player has a Bluetooth receiver, but not a Bluetooth transmitter — you can play audio from your phone to this player, but you can’t play a record to a Bluetooth speaker, for example.

 BEST PORTABLE TURNTABLE